HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

      Updates an existing forger.<br>
      A forger can be updated just once and only if rewardAddress == 0x000..00 and rewardShare == 0.<br>
-     Vrf key is split in two separate parameters, being longer than 32 bytes.
+     Vrf key is split in two separate parameters, being longer than 32 bytes.<br>
+     This operation should be called only if at least 2 epochs are passed by since the 1.4 fork activation.

 - delegate